 JiTT is a new way of making some changes from the traditional lecture in a classroom.
-It is an active way of learning that helps students prepare for class, have a deeper understanding of the subject matter, and engage in the classroom.
+It is an active way of learning that helps students prepare for class and have a deeper understanding of the subject matter, and engages them in the course.
 Students can and will learn when they are truly engaged and feeling that they are a part of the lecture.
 Students learn by doing and JiTT does that in the construction class.